babelcloud/gbox/README.md

 ## Use GBOX as a MCP Server(Login required)

-Using GBOX CLI to configure MCP server to your Claude Code/ Cursor:
+Using GBOX CLI to configure MCP server to your Claude Code/Cursor:
 ```bash
 # Export MCP config for Cursor
 gbox mcp export --merge-to cursor